 The project comprises three adjacent and parallel magnetite layers, namely the Main Magnetite Layer (“MML”), the Main Magnetite Layer-Hanging Wall (“MML-HW”) layer and the AB Zone.
-Its 298 Mt (JORC) resources and reserves run across three parallel overlying magnetite layers with grades ranging from 1.6 per cent to over 2 per cent V2O5 as follows:
+Its 298 Mt (JORC) resources and reserves run across three parallel overlying magnetite layers with grades ranging from 1.6% to over 2.0% V2O5 as follows:

-- MML: 52 Mt @ 1.48 per cent V2O5 (1.6-1.8 per cent V2O5 in magnetite);
+- MML: 52 Mt @ 1.48% V2O5 (1.6-1.8% V2O5 in-magnetite);

-- MML-HW & Parting: 233 Mt @ 0.8 per cent V2O5 (1.5-1.6 per cent V2O5 in magnetite); and
+- MML-HW & Parting: 233 Mt @ 0.8% V2O5 (1.5-1.6 % V2O5 in-magnetite); and

-- AB Zone: 12 Mt @ 0.7 per cent V2O5 (>2 per cent V2O5 in magnetite).
+- AB Zone: 12 Mt @ 0.7% V2O5 (greater than 2.0% V2O5 in magnetite).